 The ownership of the branch office belongs to the parent company and, because this entity is not a Singapore tax resident, it will not benefit of the local tax exemptions.

-The Singaporean Companies Act states that the branch office should appoint two agents, who are required to be residents in Singapore; also, the local legislation states that a branch office must to have as a trade name the name of the parent company.
+The Singaporean Companies Act states that the branch office should appoint 1 agent, who is required to be a resident in Singapore; also, the local legislation states that a branch office must have as a trade name the name of the parent company.

 You should know that a branch office can repatriate the profits resulted from the business activity in Singapore.